TalehAlizade/TalehAlizade/README.md

 - 👋 Hi, My name is TALEH
 - I'm a data analyst who focuses mainly on data manipulation and data visualization.
 - Born in 1998 / Graduated from Baku Engineering University / as Financer
-- Skils: MySQL / PostgreSQL / Tableu / Power BI
+- Skills: MySQL / PostgreSQL / Tableu / Power BI
 - I'm currently learning R and Python.
 - Check it if you want to contact me.
 EMail:Tale.Alizade@gmail.com